Tax

 must also ensure that the pension income paid to the member

-is within 10% of annuity market rates.
+is within 10% of market annuity rates.

 As long as there are enough assets in the SSAS pension fund